-Automotive Grade Linux (AGL) is a Workgroup of the Linux Foundation.
-The Workgroup is overseen by an Advisory Board and Steering Committee with technical leadership provided by the System Architecture Team.
+Automotive Grade Linux (AGL) is a Project of the Linux Foundation.
+The Project is overseen by an Advisory Board and Steering Committee with technical leadership provided by the System Architecture Team.

-The AGL Advisory Board is responsible for setting the overall direction and budget of the Workgroup
+- The AGL Advisory Board is responsible for setting the overall direction and budget of the Project

-A Standing Committee that is responsible for a particular function or has specialized knowledge within the Workgroup.
+- A Standing Committee that is responsible for a particular function or has specialized knowledge within the Project.
 Examples could be integration, QA, process management, legal, marketing, security, or application framework.

 - A Team that is responsible for a specific part of of the software on an on-going basis.
 Generally this team would be the system maintainers for a part of the code base.